salmanshuaib/PIG/+1_SYNCHRO/pig validated at Amazon.md

 +++ POWER is a phenomenon, otherwise known as Feeling, that seeks to extricate a hero/heroin from The Task Precedent.
 Unit: Excalibur.
 Subunit: Watt.

+NOTE0: On my way back from work, I noticed a man going under his truck to fix it.
+I had the urge to proceed toward him, but seeing the traffic and reeasoning that he could call CAA himself - I did not.
+Nonetheless, I realized later that I should have intervened by following my feeling even facing danger.
+Next time.
+[Lesson]: If some one is in danger, you must follow your feeling and proceed toward them regardless of having any plan of action or method to save them.
+That feeling will itself create an opening or you will die a hero.

 NOTE1: In our model, pilot immersion game, we incorporated the Loser First principle via getting French words from translate.google.com and adding them to a text file [blackbox.txt] without the English translation: as a test for the player.
 It is well known that French language is losing out to English, so we chose it "over" English in this instance.